Telecom-SudParis/sdn-onos/README.md

 http://172.17.0.5:8181/onos/ui/login.html
 ```

-4.2/ Access the ONOS REST APIs as follows:
+4.2/ Access the ONOS REST APIs as follows with the credentials **karaf/karaf**:
 ```
 172.17.0.5:8181/onos/v1/docs/
 ```